 What is Bipolar Disorder?

-It is important for caregivers to a Bipolar Disorder patient to ensure that regular visits to a Psychiatrist are scheduled and treatment plan is strictly adhered to.
-Abruptly stopping of medication can have disatrous results!
+It is important for persons living with Bipolar Disorder to ensure that visits to a Psychiatrist (and Psychologist, if needed) are scheduled and treatment plan is strictly adhered to.
+Abruptly stopping of medication without the treating Psychiatrist’s consent can have serious consequences.

 What Causes Bipolar Disorder?

-There are multiple causes of Bipolar and they are still being studied.
-Medical science has still not identified the exact cause of BD.
+Medical science has still not identified the exact cause of BPAD.

 Bipolar disorder tends to run in families.
 Children with a parent or sibling who has bipolar disorder are much more likely to develop the illness, compared with children who do not have a family history of bipolar disorder.
 However, most children with a family history of bipolar disorder will not develop the illness.
 But genes are not the only risk factor for bipolar disorder.
 Studies of identical twins have shown that the twin of a person with bipolar illness does not always develop the disorder, despite the fact that identical twins share all of the same genes.
 It is likely that many different genes and environmental factors are involved.
 However, scientists do not yet fully understand how these factors interact to cause bipolar disorder.